Abu Mayeen Ashfakus Samad

-Abu Mayeen Ashfakus Samad (9 January 1949–20 November 1971) was an officer of the Bangladesh Army from its first Batch.
+Abu Mayeen Ashfakus Samad (9 January 1949 – 20 November 1971) was an officer of the Bangladesh Army from its first batch.
 He was killed in the Bangladesh Liberation War and was awarded the second highest gallantry award of Bangladesh, Bir Uttam.

 Early life

-Samad was born in Faridpur, East Pakistan, Pakistan, on 9 January 1949.
-He graduated from St Joseph School and then finished his HSC from Notre Dame College.
+Samad was born in Faridpur, East Bengal, Pakistan, on 9 January 1949.
+He graduated from St. Joseph Higher Secondary School and then finished his HSC from Notre Dame College.
 He was admitted in the University of Dhaka, Department of Statistics.

 Career

 On 25 March 1971, the Pakistan Army launched Operation Searchlight and the Bangladesh Liberation war started, On 29 March 1971, Samad moved to Kishoreganj with a few friends.
 There they trained under the 2 East Bengal Regiment and 4 East Bengal Regiment.
 After training they moved back to Dhaka.
 He received further training in Agartala, India.
 He fought under the 2 East Bengal Regiment, Saldanadi Sub-sector.
 On 9 October 1971, he was commissioned in the first batch of Bangladesh Army.
 He was posted in Shahebganj Sub-sector of Sector 6.
 He fought a number of battles and liberated Bhurungamari.